hellodanylo/ucla-deeplearning/README.md

-![Robot teacher in class in front of a blackboard with math equations](./header.png)
+![Robot teacher in class in front of a blackboard with math equations](./header.png) (Image by a Stable Diffusion model using prompt "robot teacher in class, math equations on blackboard, cartoon style, steampunk")

 # Advanced Workshop on Machine Learning

 This is the official repository with course material for UCLA Advanced Workshop on Machine Learning (MGMTMSA-434).